-Microgrids are becoming increasingly sophisticated thanks to the integration of smart controls and artificial intelligence (AI).
-These technologies allow operators to analyze real-time data from distributed energy resources (DERs) such as generators, renewables, and storage systems.
+Microgrids are becoming increasingly sophisticated thanks to the integration of smart microgrid controls and artificial intelligence (AI).
+These technologies allow operators to analyze real-time data from distributed energy resources (DERs) such as generators, renewables and storage systems.
 By applying machine learning and predictive analytics, smart controls can anticipate maintenance needs and optimize energy flows based on changing conditions.
-AI-driven microgrids are to helping reduce fuel costs, balance multiple energy sources, and respond more effectively to grid disruptions.
+AI-driven microgrids help to balance multiple energy sources and respond more effectively to grid disruptions.

 Why it matters: AI and predictive analytics improve reliability and reduce operating and fuel costs.